mikhel1984/ros2_lua/rosidl_generator_lua/readme.md

 local a = msg.a
 for i = 1, #a do a[i] = 42 end
 ```
+One should remember that such userdata keep reference to original object.
+It means, that such reference is valid while the source message is available.
+After the garbage collector work these references will be broken.
+If you need to keep part of message use new instance generation as shown below.
+But it doesn't work with sequence of primitives since they don't have destructor (for now).

 All interface types (messages, services, actions) are compiled into separate dynamic libraries: package_name.msg, package_name.srv, package_name.action.
 Each library knows its dependencies and tries to load it during the ‘require’ procedure.